jaxgeller/open-ipsum-ui/README.md

 UI for [openipsum.com](https://openipsum.com).

+See the backend API [here](https://github.com/jaxgeller/open-ipsum-api), it's a public API!

 ## Contributing

 If you find any bugs or would like to ask for features, please open an issue.